koslib/go-docsdb/README.md

-# go-docsdb
+# go-sheets
-Golang lib to facilitate using Google Docs as a simple DB backend
+Golang lib to facilitate using Google Sheets as a simple DB backend